Welcome to today's edition of the Rush 24-7 podcast.

 What do we do wrong?

-Well, we're paying for past sends in three principal areas.
+Well, we're paying for past sins in three principal areas, energy, health care.

 We're not reforming health care, and we are tolerating too many bad schools.